Home Inspection Essentials: What to Check Before Taking Possession

 Step 2: Inspect Structural Elements and Physical Quality

 Once legal documents are verified, begin the physical inspection.
-This is the heart of your checklist.

-What to inspect inside the flat
+What to inspect inside the flat:

 Walls and Paint Finish